nickpapciak/flappy-bee/README.md

 **B**				 back

 ## Notes:
-- This was a small Flappy Bird clone for a project in my low-level programming class.
+- This was a Flappy Bird clone for a project in my low-level programming class.
 It was built in C and is built to be run on (or emulated on) Game Boy Advance hardware.
 I decided to publish it onto GitHub after winning first place in a class competition for the best game!

 ## Compilation
 ### Requirements